Learn More About Tim Brown

 Currently working with his own team to collectively find solutions to the COVID-19 crisis and other global problems, Brown is encouraged by mounting evidence that shows the more people participate in the creation of new systems and solutions, the more likely they are to change behaviors in order to support them.

-Tim Brown has earned numerous design awards and has exhibited work at the Axis Gallery in Tokyo, the Design Museum in London, and the Museum of Modern Art in New York.
+Tim Brown, co-chair of IDEO, has earned numerous design awards and has exhibited work at the Axis Gallery in Tokyo, the Design Museum in London, and the Museum of Modern Art in New York.
 He takes a special interest in the convergence of technology and the arts, as well as the ways in which design can be used to promote the wellbeing of people living in emerging economies.
 He speaks about the value of design thinking, creative leadership and innovation to business leaders and designers around the world.
 Brown participates in the World Economic Forum in Davos, Switzerland, and his talks Serious Play and Change by Design appear on TED.com.

 In addition to advising senior executives and boards of global Fortune 100 companies, Brown serves on the board of directors of Steelcase Inc. and is a member of the board of trustees of IDEO.org.
 In addition, he is a member of the board of advisors for the World Economic Forum Center for the Fourth Industrial Revolution and writes for Harvard Business Review, The Economist and other prominent publications.